pubkey/rxdb/docs-src/quickstart.md

 addRxPlugin(RxDBDevModePlugin);
 ```

-## Create a RxDatabase
+## Creating an RxDatabase

-### Choose a RxStorage
+### Choose an RxStorage adapter

-RxDB can be used in different JavaScript runtimes which have different methods to store persistend data.
-Depending on the runtime, a different [RxStorage](./rx-storage.md) must be used.
-For **browser** applications it is recommended to start with the [Dexie.js RxStorage](./rx-storage-dexie.md) which comes directly with the RxDB npm package.
+RxDB can be used in a range of JavaScript runtime environments, and depending on the runtime the appropriate [RxStorage adapter](./rx-storage.md) must be used.
+For **browser** applications it is recommended to start with the [Dexie.js RxStorage adapter](./rx-storage-dexie.md) which is bundled with RxDB.

 ```ts
 import { getRxStorageDexie } from 'rxdb/plugins/storage-dexie';